M-tech-cmd/GuestGlow/README.md

 Clerk: A complete user management platform for authentication.

-React JS: For fetching, caching, and updating asynchronous data.
+React Query: For fetching, caching, and updating asynchronous data.

 Backend
 Node.js & Express.js: The backend runtime and web framework for building the API.